jhpyle/docassemble/_docs/docker.md

 * `USEHTTPS`: Set this to `true` if you would like **docassemble** to communicate with the browser using encryption.
 See [HTTPS] for more information.
 Defaults to `false`.
-* `HOSTNAME`: Set this to the hostname by which web browsers can find **docassemble**.
+* `DAHOSTNAME`: Set this to the hostname by which web browsers can find **docassemble**.
 This is necessary for [HTTPS] to function.
 * `USELETSENCRYPT`: Set this to `true` if you are [using Let's Encrypt].
 The default is `false`.